 The T.B.
 Williams WTP is supplied water from 13 wells (Northwest Wellfield).
 The wellfield is approximately bounded by Interstate 4, West 10th Street, and Providence Road.
 The wells have an installed capacity of 51 MGD.
 Normal operation of the supply wells is to rotate the wells on a weekly basis.
 All wells have telemetry back to the T.B.
 Williams WTP where each is monitored for flow rate, total volume pumped, run time, and pressure.
 Remote television monitoring is provided at all wells.
+The TB Williams WTP has two substation power feeds and standby power generation is supplied to the entire facility plus 10 of the 13 wells.
+Remote television monitoring is provided at all wells.
 The Combee WTP is supplied water from one on-site and five off-site wells (Northeast Wellfield).
 The on-site well is rated for 3 MGD.
 The 863-acre Northeast Wellfield is near Old Polk City Road and Tomkow Road.
-Standby power generation is provided for two off-site wells, and bi-directional telemetry and remote television monitoring is provided at all wells.
+The two off-site wells are also provided standby power in addition to bi-directional telemetry and remote television monitoring.
 The five off-site wells are typically operated one at a time with each delivering approximately 2,700 gpm (4 MGD).
-Annual pumpage has averaged 7.7 billion gallons over the past six years.
+Annual pumpage has averaged 7.8 billion gallons over the past six years.